See make-up schedule for the date, time and room

 CALCULUS: Math 1070, 1080, 1300, 1400, 1410, 2400, 2410 are regarded as Calculus courses.
 Here are the various possible ways to obtain credit for a Calculus course at Penn:

 - Take and pass the course here at Penn

 - External AP Exam

-You can receive Advanced Placement (AP) credit for Math 104 by taking the external AP exam administered by the College Entrance Examination Board and receiving a score of BC 5.
+Incoming students in the Class of 2028 and beyond are eligible to receive Advanced Placement (AP) credit for Math 1300 and a waiver of the Math 1400 prerequisite by taking the external AP Calculus BC exam administered by the College Entrance Examination Board and receiving a score of 5.
 Note that a 5 on the AB exam does not qualify.
-Credit is possible in this way only for Math 104.
 Although we do not give credit for any foreign exams, such as the German Abitur, French Bacc or English A-levels, students are invited to take our internal AP Exam to receive the equivalent appropriate advanced placement and credit.